saadf3819/EchoTherapy/README.md

 ### Step 2: Download the model file (Git LFS)
 The model file model.emotion (378 MB) is stored with Git LFS.
 After cloning, run:
--git lfs pull
+ git lfs pull
--This will download the actual model file (not just the pointer).
+ This will download the actual model file (not just the pointer).

 ### Step 3: Create a virtual environment (recommended)
 python -m venv venv